Świnoujście

+Geography

 History

 The first human settlements in areas that are now Świnoujście appeared five thousand years ago, as confirmed by archaeological findings.
-For a thousand years, the estuary of the river was part of the state of the Świnoujście, included in the emerging Polish state in the 10th century by first Polish ruler Mieszko I.
+The area was included in the emerging Polish state in the 10th century by its first ruler Mieszko I.

 In the early 12th century, the island became part of the Duchy of Pomerania, founded as a vassal duchy of Poland.
-In later centuries, local Pomeranian princes ruled the area, and on both sides of the river, they built fortified castles, which were destroyed several times by the Danish invasions in the 12th century, in 1170 and 1173.
+In later centuries, local Pomeranian princes ruled the area, and on both sides of the river, they built fortified castles, which were destroyed by the Danish invasions in 1170 and 1173.
 Between 1185 and 1227, the settlement was part of a Danish fief.

+In 1297, Duke Bogusław IV granted merchants who entered through Świna protection and exemption from customs duties on the return journey, and most of the larger cities of Pomerania were eventually granted full exemption from customs duties on the Świna, yet the local castle was still destroyed by the city of Szczecin in 1457.
+The village of Świna was mentioned in 1418.

 During the Thirty Years' War (1618–1648) the city became part of the Swedish Empire.

-The strait Świna was formerly flanked by the fishing villages of Westswine and Ostswine.
+The strait Świna (Swine) was formerly flanked by the fishing villages of Westswine and Ostswine.
 Towards the beginning of the 17th century, it was made navigable for large ships.
-The Kingdom of Prussia gained the area in 1720 from Sweden, and included it in her Pomeranian province. Świnoujście (Swinemünde) was founded on the site of Westswine in 1748, fortified, and received town privileges from King Frederick II of Prussia in 1765.
+The Kingdom of Prussia gained the area in 1720 from Sweden, and included it in her Pomeranian province.
+Swinemünde was founded on the site of Westswine in 1748, fortified, and received town privileges from King Frederick II of Prussia in 1765.
 It served as the outer port of Stettin (Szczecin) and was administered within the Province of Pomerania.
+During the Seven Years' War, the Swedes attempted to block the port.
 Swinemünde became part of the German Empire after the Kingdom of Prussia completed the unification of Germany in 1871.